PriyanJindal/recipe-chatbot-fork/homeworks/hw3/README.md

 # Homework 3: LLM-as-Judge for Recipe Bot Evaluation with Phoenix

-## Your Core Task: Evaluate "Adherence to Dietary Preferences" for the Recipe Bot
+## Evaluate "Adherence to Dietary Preferences" for the Recipe Bot

 **Example**: If a user asks for a "vegan" recipe, does the bot provide one that is actually vegan?